Getting ready for college is an exciting time, but the growing realization of the cost of college including setting up a dorm room can be daunting.

 Keeping jewelry neat, organized and untangled in a dorm room can be a challenge.
 Below are some of our favorite solutions for dorm jewelry storage and also some ideas for travel jewelry storage to make weekend trips and back and forth to home a little easier.

-- Lockable hinged jewelry box – A small footprint for small items.
+- Lockable Hinged Jewelry Box – A small footprint for small items.
 Lockable and available in 14 colors to match any room.

 - Clear Acrylic drawers – These are practical and inexpensive.
 Great for any small space.